05063068/rt-backend/README.md

 * Added category filter for movie to reviews relationship.
 * Reordered packaging in the repository directory to make it cleaner.
 * Added relationships for images, video, reviews, and cast for both tv episodes and seasons
 * Default to US internally for all requests for country code 'ca' (Canada)
+* Added vanity endpoints for tv episodes, seasons, and series

 ## V2.2 Release Notes